-In view of the 2018 rules and regulations regarding the protection of data and your privacy we have reviewed our privacy policies.
+In view of the 2018 rules and regulations regarding the protection of data and your privacy we regularly review our privacy policies.

 “Cookies” (i.e., small text files placed on your computer when you first visit a website) are used on some of our Web sites.
 Most browsers now recognize when a cookie is offered and will permit you to refuse or accept it.
 If you are not sure whether your browser has this capability, you should check with the software manufacturer, your company's technology help desk or your Internet Service Provider.